 - a.
-Critical-Assess) Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
-Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations. - c.
-(Critical-Assess) Use a variety of transitional words, phrases, and clauses to manage the sequence of events. - d.
-(Critical-Assess) Use concrete words and phrases and sensory details to convey experiences and events precisely.
+(Critical-Assess) Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
+(Critical-Assess) Use dialogue and description to develop experiences and events or show the responses of characters to situations. - c.
+(Critical-Assess) Use a variety of transitional words and phrases to manage the sequence of events. - d.
+(Critical-Assess) Use concrete words and phrases and sensory details to convey experiences and events precisely. - e.

-e.
 (Critical-Assess) Provide a conclusion that follows from the narrated experiences or events.